 Ready to start on your journey toward a better credit score?
 First, sign up with a credit monitoring service.
 A credit monitoring service keeps tabs on your credit reports and alerts you whenever a new item appears on one or more of your reports.

-That way, you can catch fraud and identity theft early so you’re less likely to do damage to your credit score.
-Some credit monitoring services also allow you to do “soft checks” on your credit score, which allows you to view your score without damaging it.
+That way, you can catch fraud and identity theft early so you’re less likely to see damage to your credit score.
+Some credit monitoring services also allow you to do soft checks on your credit score, which allows you to view it without damaging it.

-Your payment history comprises about 35% of your FICO credit score, which makes it the single most important factor in calculating your score.
-The fastest way to build great credit is to make sure that you always pay your bills on time.
+Your payment history comprises about 35% of your FICO score, which makes it the single most important factor in calculating your score.
+One of the most impactful ways to build great credit is to make sure that you pay your bills on time.
 Paying more than the minimum each month on all of your bills will slowly but surely raise your score.

 Are you the type who’s always struggling to balance multiple due dates?
-Set a cell phone reminder so you consistently make payments before the due date.
-This will ensure that your payment is recorded by the time your deadline arrives.
+Set a cell phone reminder so you consistently make payments before the due date to ensure that your payment is recorded by the time your deadline arrives.

 The solution to this predicament could be a secured credit card.
 Secured credit cards are cards that have collateral.
-You can build up your credit without forcing your lender to take on the risks of unsecured lending.
-It’s a win-win for everyone involved.
+You can build your credit without forcing your lender to take on the risks of unsecured lending.
+Both you and the lender benefit.

 Secured credit cards are a great way for people with bad credit or no credit to improve their scores.
 Just remember to make all of your payments on schedule — late or missed payments still hurt your numbers.

 Becoming an authorized user on a trusted friend or family member’s account is a simple way to build credit.
-Credit card accounts have two types of users: primary users and other authorized users.
-Authorized users can “piggyback” off the on-time payments and low utilization of the primary account holder.
+Credit card accounts have two types of users: primary and authorized.
+Authorized users can piggyback on the timely payments and low utilization of the primary account holder.
 You don’t even need to contribute toward the bills or use the account in any way to get the benefits.

-Ask a family member or friend with great credit if you can become an authorized user on one of his or her accounts.
-However, choose whose credit you want to share carefully.
+Ask a family member or friend with great credit if you can become an authorized user on one of their accounts.
+Choose whose credit you want to share carefully.
 You should trust them to keep their credit score high so you can benefit.
 Remember, your score could go down if the primary cardholder starts racking up debt or missing payments.
 Likewise, you shouldn’t do anything to harm their score.

 Avoid applying for any other types of credit when you’re getting ready to apply for an auto loan.
-Your lender will get permission to do a “hard inquiry” on your credit reports prior to you getting your loan.
+Your lender will get permission to do a hard inquiry on your credit report before you get your loan.
 Hard inquiries appear on your reports and temporarily lower your score.
 This system is in place to discourage you from applying for a lot of credit at once.
 If you are applying for multiple loans, those hard inquiries will stack up and do major damage to your score, resulting in higher interest rates.

-It can be tempting to start applying for new cars ASAP.
-However, when it comes to getting the best loan rate possible, it’s usually better to wait until you have a score in the “good” range.
-Taking just a few months to improve your credit can save you thousands of dollars in the long haul.
-Check out Credit Builder Plus for an easy-to-follow credit building program that helps you get cash now, including 0% APR Instacash cash advances.
+It can be tempting to start applying for loans for a new car ASAP.
+But when it comes to getting the best loan rate possible, it’s usually better to wait until you have a credit score in the good range.
+Taking a few months to improve your credit can save you thousands of dollars in the long haul.